HMS Imperieuse (1805): Battle of Cape Santa Maria

-In August 1804, Medea was commanded by Capitán Francisco de Piedrola y Verdugo when she departed Montevideo for Cadiz.
-She was accompanied by the frigates Fama, Mercedes and Santa Clara and carried Rear Admiral José de Bustamante y Guerra who assumed overall command of the squadron.
-Receiving intelligence the Spanish ships were laden with treasure that was to be used to bolster Spanish finances prior to a declaration of war against Great Britain, the Royal Navy sent a squadron of four frigates to seize the Spanish ships and their cargo.
+In August 1804 Medea, commanded by Frigate Captain Francisco de Piedrola y Verdugo, departed Montevideo for Cádiz.
+She was part of a squadron which also comprised the frigates Fama, Mercedes and Santa Clara and carried Brigadier José de Bustamante y Guerra, who held overall command of the squadron.
+Receiving intelligence that Bustamante's squadron was transporting gold that was to be used to bolster Spain's finances prior to declaring war on Britain, the Royal Navy sent a squadron of four frigates under Commodore Graham Moore to seize the Spanish ships and their cargo.

-The British intercepted the Spanish squadron off the southern coast of Portugal on 5 October and demanded their surrender but Bustamante refused.
-HMS Indefatigable, the British flagship commanded by Captain Graham Moore, fired a warning shot across Medeas bow and a general exchange of fire subsequently broke out between the squadrons.
-After ten minutes Mercedes was destroyed by an explosion in her magazine and soon after Santa Clara and Medea, which had been in close action with Indefatigable, both surrendered.
+The British intercepted the Spanish squadron off the southern coast of Portugal on 5 October and demanded their surrender, which Bustamante refused.
+HMS Indefatigable, Moore's flagship, fired a warning shot across Medeas bow and a general exchange of fire subsequently broke out between the squadrons.
+Following ten minutes of combat Mercedes was destroyed by an explosion in her magazine and soon after Santa Clara and Medea, which had been in close action with Indefatigable, both struck their colours.
 Fama broke away in an attempt to escape but was captured hours later by HMS Lively.
 Medea suffered two killed and ten wounded.
-The capture of the squadron incited outrage in Spain and in December the Spanish King made a formal declaration of war against Britain.
+The capture of Bustamante's squadron incited outrage in Spain and on 14 December Charles IV of Spain declared war on Britain.

 British service

-The captured Medea arrived at Plymouth dockyard in October 1804 and was subsequently taken into service with the Royal Navy.
+The captured Medea arrived at Plymouth Dockyard in October 1804 and was subsequently taken into service with the Royal Navy.
 She was initially registered as HMS Iphigenia but renamed HMS Imperieuse in December 1805.
 Between February and November 1806 she underwent a large repair at Plymouth.
 Classed as a 38-gun fifth-rate, she was given twenty-eight 18 pdr cannon on the upper deck, ten 32 pdr carronades on the quarterdeck and two 9 pdr and two 32 pdr carronades on her forecastle.